mariokernich/odapu-abap/README.md

    - Assign the role to your user.
 3. Open transaction `SICF` and ensure the service node `zodpu_ui5` is activated.
 4. Launch the Fiori Launchpad via `/UI2/FLP` and start the `ODAPU` app.

+## Cloud / SAP BTP specific setup steps

+**Note:** This environment is actually not tested yet!

+1. Deploy the UI5 application form here: https://github.com/mariokernich/odapu-ui5
+2. Ensure service binding `ZODPU_O2` is published
+3. Open the UI5 application from HTML5 applications section or add it to an SAP Work Zone launchpad.

 ## License